GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 ### Exception Handling
 Samples should include examples and details of how to catch and handle common `Exceptions` that are the result of improper interactions with the client or service.
-Lower level exceptions that are the result of environment or hardware errors (such as `IOException`, `InteruptedException`, or `FileNotFoundException`) should be allowed to bubble up to the next level.
+Lower level exceptions that are the result of environment or hardware errors (such as `IOException`, `InterruptedException`, or `FileNotFoundException`) should be allowed to bubble up to the next level.

 If there is no solution (or if the solution is too verbose to resolve in a sample) to resolving the